-In Apr-18, the Federal Environment Ministry released an outline paper for a completely revised EPR regime for portable batteries: Obligated producers would no longer contract the 'joint' battery organisation GRS but would comply through the "producers' own take-back systems" and report POM through the WEEE register EAR.
-GRS - financed via EAR - would be restricted to organising information campaigns and to acting as a last-resort take-back provider for collectors that are not serviced by "producer's own take-back systems".
-The draft of a new Batteries Act is expected in early 2019.
-However, it is now expected that the draft will retain and improve the current approach around GRS rather than revamp the entire waste portable battery regime.
+In Apr-18, the Federal Environment Ministry (BMU) released an outline paper for a completely revised EPR regime for portable batteries: Producers would no longer contract the 'joint' battery organisation GRS but would comply only through the "producers' own take-back systems".
+The "producers' own take-back systems" would finance GRS, which would only serve as a safety net by taking back batteries from collection points not serviced by the "producers' own take-back systems".
+In Jul-19, this model was detailed in a draft amendment to the Batteries Act.
+It did not convince any of the stakeholders.